ilmedova/ml-fun/README.md

 # ml-fun
-Machine Learning and AI projects for fun
+Machine Learning and AI projects that I have been working so far